mdn/content/files/en-us/web/manifest/id/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `id` manifest member is used to represent the identity of your web application.
+The `id` manifest member is used to specify a unique identifier for your web application.
-It is used by browsers to uniquely identify your application universally.

 ## Syntax